K1zum1/Compromise-Vault/README.md

-# Compromise Vault:
+# Compromise Vault

-## A web application designed to securely aggregate and manage known compromised SSH keys, providing system administrators with a centralized repository to enhance security measures and prevent unauthorized access.
+### A web application designed to securely aggregate and manage known compromised SSH keys, providing system administrators with a centralized repository to enhance security and prevent unauthorized access.

-## Warning: This version is a protoype and only used for testing features.
-Unfortunately the production version is unavailible to the general public, however you can head [here](ssh-aggregator.vercel.app) to try it out yourself.
+> ⚠️ **Warning:** This version is a prototype and is only used for testing features.
+Unfortunately, the production version is unavailable to the general public.
+However, you can head [here](https://ssh-aggregator.vercel.app/) to try it out yourself.

 ![SSH Key Submission](ssh-key-submission/ssh.jpg)

 ## Table of Contents

 - [Description](#description)